 State Procurement Council – The policy-making body established under State Finance Law § 161 that is responsible for the study, analysis and development of recommendations to improve State procurement policy and practices, and, for development and issuance of guidelines governing State agency procurement.

-Technology – A good, either new or used, or service, or a combination thereof, that results in a technical method of achieving a practical purpose or in improvements in productivity (State Finance Law § 160(10)).
+Technology – Either a good or a service, or a combination thereof, used in the application of any computer or electronic information Equipment or interconnected System that is used in the acquisition, Storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of Data including, but not limited to, hardware, Software, firmware, programs, Systems, networks, infrastructure, media, and related material used to automatically and electronically collect, receive, access, transmit, display, store, record, retrieve, analyze, evaluate, process, classify, manipulate, manage, assimilate, control, communicate, exchange, convert, converge, inter-face, switch, or disseminate Data of any kind or form.

+(State Finance Law § 160(10)).
 Procurements of technology are conducted in the same manner as are procurements of services.

 Vendor – A supplier or seller of commodities, services, or technology.

-EXHIBT A – EXECUTIVE ORDERS
+EXHIBIT A – EXECUTIVE ORDERS